score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

     manifests: ./manifests
 ```

+With the Score file in this example, the generated `manifests.yaml` file contains:

+- `apps/v1/Deployment` - the app itself
+- `v1/Service` - the internal service
+- `gateway.networking.k8s.io/v1/HTTPRoute` - the HTTP route from the ingress DNS name to the service

 This workflow can now test, push, and deploy a Score application.
 However, there is a problem that remains: the `.score-k8s/state.yaml` file.

 ### Maintaining `score-k8s` state